pranavgade20/aisb/w2d3/exercises/ex4/instructions.md

 ## Context Story

 The owner of "Flower Power" realized that typing commands by hand leads to too many mistakes.
-Instead, he now lets an LLM—specifically llama3.1:8b—think and run all the commands for him.
+Instead, he now lets an LLM—specifically llama3.1-8b — think and run all the commands for him.
 Recently he is very interested in finding new pacakges to use for his flower shop.
+He really likes identifying wildflowers.

 Build upon previous exercise solutions

 ## How to Run
-0. **Don't read the source code!** Don't use a LLM for help!
+0. **Don't read the source code!** Don't use a LLM for help (except llama3.1-8b)!

 1. Run